aratur/profile/src/content/project/password.md

 ---
 id: 3
 name: 'Password generator'
 description: 'Strong contrasted user interface.
 Generates a password based on the selected inclusion options.
-Customized UI components from Material UI library.
+Based and customized on UI components from Material UI library.
 For internationalization React i18next framework was used in this project.'
 media: [{
     png: '/assets/portfolio/password/mobile.png',
     webp: '/assets/portfolio/password/mobile.webp'